 After completion of the DCE retake the student will be notified of their pass/fail status within 48 hours via their LMU assigned e-mail account from the DDE.
 Students who pass the DCE retake will be permitted to enter the clinical phase of the program and will be contacted by the Director of Clinical Education to establish a clinical year success plan.
 These students will begin rotations at the start of Block 2.
-Students who fail the DCE retake will have failed component B of Clinical Medicine III, and therefore will not be permitted to progress to the clinical phase of the program.
-These students will again be referred to SPC for action which may include academic deceleration and/or program dismissal.
+Failure of the DCE retake will result in failure of the Clinical Medicine III course.
+Students who fail the DCE retake will not be allowed to progress to the clinical phase and will be referred to the SPC for action which may include deceleration or dismissal from the program.